retaildevcrews/helium-java/README.md

 This is a Java Spring Boot Web API reference application designed to "fork and code" with the following features:

-- Securely build, deploy and run an App Service (Web App for Containers) application
+- Securely build, deploy and run an Azure App Service (Web App for Containers) application
+- Securely build, deploy and run an Azure Kubernetes Service (AKS) application
 - Use Managed Identity to securely access resources
 - Securely store secrets in Key Vault
-- Build and deploy the Docker container to Container Registry
+- Securely build and deploy the Docker container to Azure Container Registry (ACR) or Docker Hub
 - Connect to and query Cosmos DB
 - Automatically send telemetry and logs to Azure Monitor

-- Instructions for setting up Key Vault, ACR, Azure Monitor and Cosmos DB are in the Helium [readme](https://github.com/retaildevcrews/helium)
+> Visual Studio Codespaces is the easiest way to evaluate helium as all of the prerequisites are automatically installed
+>
+> Follow the setup steps in the [Helium readme](https://github.com/retaildevcrews/helium) to setup Codespaces

 ## Prerequisites